Nicki-afk/sapphire/docs/WHITEPAPER.md

 Furthermore, we do not use authorization through third-party services such as Google, Microsoft, Apple, and others, to further strengthen the protection of your personal information.
 You can read more about the project rules in this document [PRINCIPALS.md]()

+In Sapphire Messenger, we strive to collect only the most necessary data while ensuring maximum confidentiality and security for our users.
+Here is a detailed list of the data we collect:

+1. **Username**: Used for identification in the system and interaction with other users.
+2. **E-mail**: Necessary for account registration, access recovery, and important notifications.
+3. **Crypto Wallet** Address: For integration with cryptocurrency payments and transactions.
+4. **Password**: Your key to the account, which we store in an encrypted form.
+5. **Online Status**: Indicates whether you are currently active in the app.
+6. **Chats**: Although we store your chat history for the convenience of synchronization between devices, we do not have access to their content.
+Our goal is to eventually move away from storing chats on the server, transferring them to local storage without the possibility of cloud upload.
+7. **Blocked Users**: This information is used to manage your contact list and restrict communication access.
+Plans are to implement this function locally on your device.
+8. **Language** (lang): For automatic translation of the application interface into your preferred language.
+Subscription: An optional section that includes information about you and your interests if you choose to provide it.

+>[!NOTE]
+> We constantly review and adapt our data collection policy in line with current security and privacy requirements.
+It is important to emphasize that we never collect data that can directly reveal your identity, such as phone numbers, passport details, or geolocation.
+Our task is to ensure that every user feels protected and confidential while using Sapphire Messenger.

 ### Confidentiality & Anonymity

 In Sapphire Messenger, we strive to maintain a balance between confidentiality and anonymity, paying special attention to each of these aspects.
 Our priority is confidentiality: we employ advanced technologies to ensure that personal data and user messages remain protected from unauthorized access.